Nathan-Payne/nathanpayne.dev/README.md

 This project was worked on part-time for about a week

 ## Tasks to complete
-- Use of more prominent color to break apart sections
-- Greater distinction between typographies
-- increase image size / use a gif or modal showing projects
+- use a gif or modal to show projects
-- increase column size when describing projects
-- animated svg on landing replacing background image
+- hook up nodemailer/emailjs to contact form
--
+- link to linked-in
+- Host PRNT project and activate link to it